Introduction:

 What You’ll Need

 You won’t need a lot to do this work.
 Some of the tools required to perform this task.
-Following are the essential tools that are vital to this work:
+The following are the essential tools that are vital to this work:

 Tools / Equipment